IEEE-PSH/hackpsh-web/README.md

 3. Select a folder to save the repository on your machine.

-### Installing Dependencies
+### Installing Default Dependencies
-Run the following command to install all dependencies:
+Run the following command to install all dependencies required by the project:
 ```
 pnpm install
 ```
 ### Running the Development Server
-Run the following command to start up the development server
+Run the following command to start up the development server:
 ```
 pnpm dev
 ```